Royal Albert Hall Facts You Need to Know

 From Nina Simone to One Direction, the Royal Albert Hall has withstood the test of time.
 It's persisted as one of London's most exciting performance venues, right up there with the best.
 And it remains one of London's most iconic buildings, a true gem in Royal Albert Hall London's cultural crown.

-Designated a Grade I Historic Building, there's no surprise that it's brimming with interesting facts and history.
+Designated a Grade I Historic Building, there's no surprise that it's brimming with interesting facts and history of Royal Albert Hall.
 That alone is a fact.
 But there are many more to discover.
 So why not take a few with you when you visit?
 Here are our favourite Royal Albert Hall facts!

 As one of London's oldest and most iconic performance spaces, the Royal Albert Hall has been a massive fixture of British entertainment.
 In 2021, it celebrated its 150th birthday.
 And you can bet your bottom dollar they celebrated in style.